pyeventsourcing/eventsourcing/docs/topics/design.rst

 ======

-The design of the library follows the layered architecture of domain driven design: interfaces, application, domain, and infrastructure.
+The design of the library follows the layered architecture of domain driven design: interfaces, application, domain and infrastructure.
+The domain layer objects have no dependencies on objects in any other layer (as described by DDD, by onion architecture, and by hexagonal architecture).

 The library is designed to allow its default functionality to be extended or replaced easily.